alecmerdler/apb-app-operator-kit/README.md

-# apb-app-operator-kit
+# APB App Operator Kit

-Create a Kubernetes Operator using an Ansible Playbook Bundle
+This repository serves as a template for easily creating a Kubernetes Operator that manages an Ansible Playbook Bundle using a Custom Resource Definition.